JamesDodd1/Uni_Projects/Computer Algorithms & Modelling/README.md

 # Computer Algorithms & Modelling Coursework

-This application calculates regression of house prices and creates tables and graphs to display the results.
+This application calculates the regression of house prices and creates tables and graphs to display the results.

 ## Table of Contents